mirko-pagliai/cakephp-assets/README.md

 # Assets
 *Assets* is a CakePHP plugin to allows you to generate assets.
-It uses [matthiasmullie/minify](https://github.com/matthiasmullie/minify) and provides a convniente helper to generate and link assets files.
+It uses [matthiasmullie/minify](https://github.com/matthiasmullie/minify) and provides a convenient helper to generate and link assets files.

 ## Installation
 You can install the plugin via composer: